-- Can be secured with the use of a private key or by the exchange's wallet
+- Can be secured with the use of a private key, compatible BIP39 recovery phrase (mnemonic) or by the exchange's wallet

-- No thirdparty counter-party risk when the private key is held in cold storage offline.
+- No thirdparty counter-party risk when the private key is generated and held in cold storage offline.

 - Multiple payment wallet options available to store/transfer the asset.

-- Private Key that may be unique to each address must be safeguarded (your responsibility).
+- Private keys are unique to each address and must be safeguarded (your responsibility).

 - Technical knowledge may be required to carry out operations.

-- Lost private key may equate to lost asset (unrecoverable).
+- Lost private key or recovery phrases may equate to lost asset (unrecoverable).